Harounm93/Harounm93/README.md

 A software developer with experience working with full stack technologies, with a strong passion for technology, science and sport.
 Utilised agile techniques to create real world solutions remotely.

-## 🔭 I’m currently working on 2 React apps, a game and a full stack chat app to practice the skills i learnt over the past weeks. usin
+## 🔭 I’m currently working on
++ A full stack Chat app, created using firebase, react.js and socket.io
++ A Quiz game about general knowledge, built using react.js and Auth0.
++ Cleaning up code on older projects.

  ## 🌱 I’m currently learning
 + React Testing Library